wincowgerDEV/wincowgerDEV.github.io/art.md

 ## Goals
 1. Combine science and art to visualize and communicate truth to non-scientific audiences.
-2. Impact my immediate community through multimedia messaging.
+2. Impact my community through multimedia messaging.

 ## Major Learnings
 1. Everyone interprets art differently, it is challenging to figure out the right visualization to reach the broadest audience.